reecer62/dice-wench/README.md

   - Arbitrary number of rolls given a dice expression
 - Histogram generator for arbitrary dice expressions
 - Quote features
+  - Save Quotes
+  - Export Quotes (as a DM)
 - Support for rolling on specific tables (BS table, madness table, etc)
 - Macros